Pocahontas

 Pocahontas was captured and held for ransom by English colonists during hostilities in 1613.
 During her captivity, she was encouraged to convert to Christianity and was baptized under the name Rebecca.
-She married the tobacco planter John Rolfe in April 1614 at the age of about 17 or 18, and she bore their son Thomas Rolfe in January 1615.
+She married the tobacco planter John Rolfe in April 1614 at the age of about 17 or 18, and she bore their son, Thomas Rolfe, in January 1615.

-In 1616, the Rolfes travelled to London where Pocahontas was presented to English society as an example of the "civilized savage" in hopes of stimulating investment in the Jamestown settlement.
-On this trip she may have met Squanto, a "Patuxet Native American" from New England.
-She became a celebrity, was elegantly fêted, and attended a masque at Whitehall Palace.
-In 1617, the Rolfes set sail for Virginia; Pocahontas died at Gravesend, England, of unknown causes, aged 20 or 21.
+In 1616, the Rolfes travelled to London, where Pocahontas was presented to English society as an example of the "civilized savage" in hopes of stimulating investment in Jamestown.
+On this trip, she may have met Squanto, a Patuxet man from New England.
+Pocahontas became a celebrity, was elegantly fêted, and attended a masque at Whitehall Palace.
+In 1617, the Rolfes intended to sail for Virginia, but Pocahontas died at Gravesend, Kent, England, of unknown causes, aged 20 or 21.
 She was buried in St George's Church, Gravesend; her grave's exact location is unknown because the church was rebuilt after being destroyed by a fire.

 Numerous places, landmarks, and products in the United States have been named after Pocahontas.
 Her story has been romanticized over the years, many aspects of which are fictional.
 Many of the stories told about her by the English explorer John Smith have been contested by her documented descendants.
 She is a subject of art, literature, and film.
-Many famous people have claimed to be among her descendants through her son, including members of the First Families of Virginia, First Lady Edith Wilson, American Western actor Glenn Strange, and astronomer Percival Lowell.
+Many famous people have claimed to be among her descendants, including members of the First Families of Virginia, First Lady Edith Wilson, American actor Glenn Strange, and astronomer Percival Lowell.

 Early life

 Pocahontas's birth year is unknown, but some historians estimate it to have been around 1596.
 In A True Relation of Virginia (1608), the English explorer John Smith described meeting Pocahontas in the spring of 1608 when she was "a child of ten years old".
-In a 1616 letter, he again described her as she was in 1608, but this time as "a child of twelve or thirteen years of age."
+In a 1616 letter, Smith again described her as she was in 1608, but this time as "a child of twelve or thirteen years of age".

-Pocahontas was the daughter of Chief Powhatan, paramount chief of Tsenacommacah, an alliance of about 30 Algonquian-speaking groups and petty chiefdoms in Tidewater, Virginia.
+Pocahontas was the daughter of Chief Powhatan, paramount chief of Tsenacommacah, an alliance of about thirty Algonquian-speaking groups and petty chiefdoms in the Tidewater region of the present-day U.S. state of Virginia.
 Her mother's name and origin are unknown, but she was probably of lowly status.
-Henry Spelman of Jamestown had lived among the Powhatan as an interpreter, and he noted that, when one of the paramount chief's many wives gave birth, she was returned to her place of origin and supported there by the paramount chief until she found another husband.
+English adventurer Henry Spelman had lived among the Powhatan people as an interpreter, and he noted that, when one of the paramount chief's many wives gave birth, she was returned to her place of origin and supported there by the paramount chief until she found another husband.
 However, little is known about Pocahontas's mother, and it has been theorized that she died in childbirth.
 The Mattaponi Reservation people are descendants of the Powhatans, and their oral tradition claims that Pocahontas's mother was the first wife of Powhatan and that Pocahontas was named after her.